alephcloud/hs-kvdbdns/README.md

-# KVDB over DNS
+# API over DNS

-This library provide a simple API to manage Key-Value query to a Data-Base over DNS (using TXT queries).
+This library provide a simple API to send request using DNS protocol (the TXT query record)

 It does not implement the DNS protocol, it uses the [dns](https://hackage.haskell.org/package/dns).